top of page

 Sign of the times.
 Joining the West.
 Pepsi though, I used to like it better, especially the Yugoslavian one.

 And of course there was, and there still is, Cockta: what I would describe as the Marmite of the Balkans, not because it's a spread but it elicits that same love/hate relationship.
+Nonetheless, this is not a series about Yugo Nostalgia or Eastern European fizzy drinks.

 This is a series about litter and brands, and how much humanity is reflected in the trash it generates.